How to Recover From Burnout

 - No separation between work and home: Working and living in the same space, encourages the feeling that you are always 'at work'.
 This is exacerbated by pressure to always be connected, and respond immediately to incoming communication (email, phone, social media).

 - Time pressures and inadequate breaks: These two factors combine with poorly specified projects, the lack of separation between work and home, and poor time management practices.
 Freelancers worry about taking 'unpaid' time off, when taking a short break, a sick day, or a vacation.

 - Unpredictable schedule and lack of job security: Projects come and go, there is no guarantee that there will be a next project.
 For some, this uncertainty and fluctuating schedule is deadly.

 The first step is to recognize that you are heading towards burnout.
 Take some time to objectively look at your situation.

-- Work out your personal and professional goals, find what you are passionate about.
-Are you engaged with your current work, or are you bored?
+- Work out your personal and professional goals, and find what you are passionate about.
+Are you engaged with your current work or are you bored?